dami-i/dami-i/README.md

 ## Hey!
 I'm Dami! 👋 👨‍💻 👨‍🏫 👨‍🎓

-I'm a full stack JavaScript web developer based in Curitiba, Brazil.
+I'm a full stack JavaScript web developer with business knowledge based in Curitiba, Brazil.

 ### What I wake up every day for